danreilly/quanet_hdl/README.md

 The zc706 bitfile works, and was used during the Happy Camper event.

 The zcu106 bitfile works partially.
 The DAC on the DAC3 works.
 ADC does not yet work.
+The 10G classical link on the zcu106 works.

 # objects